-Simeon was indeed “upright and devout’ who had entrusted himself to the hands of God who had promised as above to him, as well as to the guidance of the Holy Spirit.
+Simeon was indeed “upright and devout’.
+He had entrusted himself to the hands of God, who had promised to him as above, as well as to the guidance of the Holy Spirit.
 He, thus, waited for the time to come when God would fulfill His promises to him in patience and in obedience, trusting firmly and completely in God without any doubt.

 At last, God had fulfilled His promises to Simeon as he saw the Christ the Lord even in the form of the Child Jesus.
-He then praised God with joy and peace by saying;
+He then praised God with joy and peace in his heart by saying;

 “Now, Master, you can let your servant go in peace, just as you had promised.
 Because my eyes have seen the salvation”.

-Around 30 add years later after Simeon, St John The Apostle wrote in his letter, “Something which has existed since the beginning, which we have heard, which we have seen with our own eyes, which we have watched and touched with our own hands”.
-What is “Something” to John?
+Around 30 odd years later after Simeon, St John The Apostle wrote in his letter as follows; “Something which has existed since the beginning, which we have heard, which we have seen with our own eyes, which we have watched and touched with our own hands” (1 John 1:1).
+What is here “Something” to John?
 It is “The Word of life”, as John tells us.
 That is Jesus Christ, needless to say.
-(1 John 1:1)